RetroPie/RetroPie-Docs/docs/First-Installation.md

     sudo raspi-config

- to resize your partition to the sizer of your SD card and select
+ to resize your partition to the size of your SD card and select

     expand_rootfs, finish, reboot